HDNET/fal_celum/README.md

 - Move licenseKey decrypt to class
 - Drop useless "instance" for logging (logging has already a random request ID)
 - Fix "ext_emconf.php" (DO NOT USE STATIC Extension Key there!)
+- Remove useless "storage" in Celum client (not needed in client)

 ## ToDo:

 - Configuration Object
+- Running version
+- Runtime Cache